LksWlprn/Opus-Magnum-Philosophicum/README.md

 that does not require much information."

 To experimentally test superdeterminism, Hossenfelder has proposed conducting measurements on extremely small scales and at very low temperatures.
 The goal is to reduce the chaotic motion of electrons in order to determine whether they behave more deterministically than previously thought.

+"Indeed, in a superdeterministic model, the randomness [of quantum mechanics] should not be fundamental but merely a consequence of lacking detailed information – as one expects in a ‘hidden variables’ theory.
+Thus, the distribution of the hidden variables should in certain circumstances deviate from being completely uniform.
+In this case, taking the average over the hidden varables will not give the same result as in quantum mechanics."

 In a 2013 presentation, Hossenfelder suggested repeatedly measuring the non-commuting variables of a single particle at very short intervals.
 Non-commuting variables, such as position and momentum, cannot be precisely determined at the same time.
 Another approach involves spin measurements in different directions, where each new measurement disrupts the previous state.
 However, she assumes that hidden variables might change if measurements aren’t performed quickly enough or if the experimental setup allows for interference, which is why low temperatures are necessary.
 Hossenfelder's idea was inspired by an account of Eugene Wigner about John von Neumann's thought on hidden variables: